aiven/aiven-examples/postgresql/nodejs/README.md

 ```

 #### Running The Example

-Note: You can retrieve the connection information from the Aiven Console overview tab.
+Retrieve the connection information from the Aiven Console overview tab.
+You will also need to download the CA Certificate; this example expects the `ca.pem` file to be in the same directory as the code.

 ```
 node index.js --host <host> --port <port> --password <password>
 ```